pschild/angular-wordpress-client/README.md

 # Troubleshooting

-* Make sure that the menu ID used in environment.ts fits with the menu ID in Wordpress.
+* Make sure that the menu name used in environment.ts fits with the menu name in Wordpress.
 * When using a fresh Wordpress installation and ACFs are not showing up properly when creating a post, try to save the ACFs again.